micha-daniel/import-replacer/README.md

 - add nodes to groups
 - or swap a node's type

-**Result:** No manual cleanup after every re-import—export from Blender, re-import in Godot, done.
+**Result:** No manual cleanup after every export from your DCC (like Blender), re-import in Godot, done.

 ![Sample inside Godot](godot.jpg)